 When we say “presumption,” we mean something is assumed in the absence of proof to the contrary.
 If you are found permanently disabled from performing the duties of your position due to a qualifying condition, unless the contrary is proven by competent evidence, we can presume your ailment was the result of your work in the World Trade Center site rescue, recovery or cleanup operations if:

 - Your pre-employment physical or your medical records prior to September 11, 2001, did not show any evidence of the qualifying condition; and

 - You worked at the World Trade Center site as defined below.

-It depends where you were, since the law is very specific.
-To be eligible, you must have participated in rescue, recovery or clean up operations during the first 48 hours after the first airplane crash or a total of 40 hours between September 11, 2001 and September 12, 2002, at one or more of the following locations:
+It depends where you were, because the law is very specific.
+To be eligible, you must have participated in rescue, recovery or cleanup operations during the first 48 hours after the first airplane crash or a total of 40 hours between September 11, 2001 and September 12, 2002, at one or more of the following locations:

 - The World Trade Center site (defined as the area below a line starting from the Hudson River and Canal Street bearing east on Canal Street to Pike Street, continuing south on Pike Street to the East River; and extending to the lower tip of Manhattan);

 - The New York City (NYC) morgue or any temporary morgue;